-Our hands are primary means of contact with the world around us.
+Our hands are the primary means of contact with the world around us.
 They form a bridge between our bodies and our surroundings, especially on this side of the Suez, where eating directly with hands is a common practice.
-As a child, you may have often wondered why your parents were so insisted on washing hands with soap and water work better with repeated use because water removes the germs more effectively and completely.
+As a child, you may have often wondered why your parents were so insisted on washing hands with soap and water before you sat down to eat.

 Emily Sickbert-Bennett, a public-health epidemiologist for UNC Hospitals, who helped letter the study, says: “[With] the waterless rubs and wipes, you never rinse your hands.
 You are just rubbing a chemical into your hand and letting it dry.”
 You are, therefore, never completely rid of the germs in this approach.
-They are always on the surface, albeit curtailed by the chemicals in disinfectant lotions.
-Emily says hand gels are less effective if hands are visibly soiled, citing a recent case in North Carolina, where children became violently sick by a strain of E coli bacteria, which they contracted after petting animals in the zoo.
+They are always on the surface, albeit curtailed by the chemicals in hand sanitizers.
+Emily says hand sanitizers are less effective if hands are visibly soiled, citing a recent case in North Carolina, where children became violently sick by a strain of E coli bacteria, which they contracted after petting animals in the zoo.

-Well, if you have just done a heavy bout of handshaking and there is no sink in sight, a gel or disinfectant scrub will reduce your chance of contracting an infection.
+Well, if you have just done a heavy bout of handshaking and there is no sink in sight, a gel or hand sanitizer will reduce your chance of contracting an infection.
 The natural ways are best, though!

 The results of the study just didn’t bring home the importance of hand-washing to ordinary folks alone; it also highlighted the need for doctors, people handling food on a daily basis in the service industry across the world, and even baby-sitters, teachers and others, who have close contact with children, to adopt the hand wash approach to ridding oneself of germs.
 The best part – your hands also continue to be clean longer, even when the last traces of soap is washed off.

 Flushing the micro-organisms that cause disease down the sink, rather than into your stomach, not only saves you the trauma of pain and unnecessary expense, it also ensures that you remain in the pink of health and productivity for a longer time as well.
-Ultimately, it helps build a strong body and powerful immune system.
+Ultimately, it helps build a strong body and a robust immune system.

-In order to maintain proper hygiene, you should wash your hands thoroughly before meals, after you use the toilet, even when you come home from a public place [for instance, a shopping trip or a day at the cinema].
+In order to maintain proper hygiene, you should wash your hands thoroughly before meals, after you use the toilet and when you come home after visiting a public place [for instance, a shopping trip or a day at the mall or your office].

 Don’t forget to lather in hard to reach corners [between every finger and the palm of your hand.]

-Don't just lather and rinse in a few seconds.
+And don’t just lather and rinse in a few seconds.
 If you want the germs to truly die, you have to spend a few minutes over your hand wash routine.
 Hunger or a severe lack of time may have you rushing through it, too quickly.
 As a rule, sing “happy birthday” to yourself rapidly, three times in succession as you work up lather and rinse.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!